infi18/Music-Library/README.md

 # music-library
-Music  Library  will  be  a  Web  Application  wherein  a  person   can   access  songs  add  new  songs,  create  a  playlist, view  all  songs,  albums,  singers,  etc.
+Music  Library  is  a  Web  Application  wherein  a  person   can   access  songs  add  new  songs,  create  a  playlist, view  all  songs,  albums,  singers,  etc.
 The   Music  Library  consists of 5 entities:  Songs,  Singer,  Albums,  Playlist,  Listener.
 Each entity has an EJB Service Layer Defined for it for adding values in database and Controllers for fetching those values and passing them to the specific JSF pages.